IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

 Any changes to the team must be approved by Tournament Officials before any upcoming match.
 This includes, but is not limited to:

 - Adding or removing players
-- Changing the team name or team logo
+- Changing the team name or team

 ### 4.1.2 Team Eligibility